bentsea/critical-truth/app/_posts/2019/02/2019-02-28-things-we-love-about-velvet-buzzsaw.markdown

 And so, here are 5 things that I simply loved about *Velvet Buzzsaw*:

-> Warning: Spoilers ahead, so stop reading now and go watch the movie before reading on if you don't want it spoiled.
+> Warning: Spoilers ahead, so stop reading now and go watch the movie before reading on if you want that experience.

 ## 5. Neurotic Performances
 I am always thrilled when actors can play with a role.
 Getting to see wonky performances from talented individuals as they explore their space without boundaries is unique. *Velvet Buzzsaw* has three performances that stand out specifically: Jake Gyllenhaal, John Malkovitch, and Toni Collette.